Data protection law in the UK has changed as a result of Brexit. You can find the latest guidance here.

 You have two options when the deadline for data retention expires: delete it or anonymise it.

 If you opt to delete the data, you must ensure all copies have been discarded.
 In order to do this, you will need find out where the data is stored.
 Is it a digital file, hard copy or both?

 It’s easy to erase hard copy data, but digital data often leaves a trace and copies may reside in forgotten file servers and databases.

-To comply with the Regulation, you will need to put the data ‘beyond use’.
+To comply with the GDPR, you will need to put the data ‘beyond use’.
 All copies of the data should be removed from live and back-up systems.